-Back in early March, when the novel coronavirus became a worldwide crisis, UCI Health clinicians were poised to quickly begin working on possible treatments to tame the deadly virus that causes COVID-19.
+When the novel coronavirus became a worldwide crisis in early March, UCI Health clinicians were poised to fast-track possible treatments to tame the deadly virus that causes COVID-19.

-The prior summer, after three years of planning, the UCI Center for Clinical Research had opened.
-It heralded a new era in UCI Health’s efforts to expand access to breakthrough therapies by accelerating the launch of clinical trials that seek to prevent, detect and treat diseases.
+That was possible because the UCI Center for Clinical Research opened in the summer of 2019 after three years of planning.
+The center's opening marked a new era in efforts to expand access to breakthrough therapies at UCI Health by accelerating the launch of clinical trials that seek to prevent, detect and treat diseases.

-"This was extremely timely," says Dr. Daniela Bota, vice dean of clinical research and medical director of the center, which now has 75 principle investigators and 120 clinical researchers on staff.
+"This was extremely timely," says Daniela Bota, MD, PhD, vice dean of clinical research and medical director of the center, which now has 75 principle investigators and 120 clinical researchers on staff.
 "When COVID-19 hit, we had some advantages."

-By March 23, a little more than two weeks after the coronavirus was declared a pandemic by the World Health Organization (WHO), UCI Health became one of the first U.S. sites to conduct a clinical trial of remdesivir, an experimental anti-viral drug, as a potential therapy for COVID-19.
+By March 23, a little more than two weeks after the World Health Organization (WHO) declared coronavirus a pandemic, UCI Health became one of the first U.S. sites to conduct a clinical trial of remdesivir, an experimental anti-viral drug, as a potential therapy for COVID-19.

 Seven weeks later, UCI Health opened a second COVID-19 clinical trial, this one to determine the effectiveness of the drug aviptadil to treat critically ill patients suffering from acute respiratory distress syndrome, a primary cause of coronavirus-induced death.
 The drug has a long history of safe use in humans for lung ailments.